5 Startup Key Factors in developed custom mobile app

 - Make sure your startup is something you have a passion for.
 Many great startups originally were side hustles!
 Facebook famously was a side project for Mark Zuckerberg and his college roommates, and Yankee Candle founder Mike Kittredge started off making homemade candles for family and friends.

 - Don’t be afraid to make mistakes.
 As mentioned above, it may be that the first idea you come up with isn’t necessarily the one that you launch.
 As an example, take Twitter, which initially started out as a podcasting platform called Odeo.
 When Apple launched iTunes, the company had to pivot quickly, and the team came up with the concept of Twitter, which was initially known as Twttr.

 - Consider how you can scale your startup idea in the future.
-For example, beauty subscription service Birchbox made its money by sending boxes of small beauty samples to customers.
+For example, the beauty subscription service Birchbox made its money by sending boxes of small beauty samples to customers.
 Customers could then buy larger versions of the products on the Birchbox website.
 The company quickly went international and was last valued at $485 million.

-4. Every company stage needs team
+4. Every company stage needs a team

 32% of startups, one in three, say that having the right team on board can be the difference between success and failure.

 It’s vital to get the balance right when hiring staff for a startup.
 The right team with the right skillset means that you can get more done, but the wrong choices can set your product or service back.